Total Fertility Rate

 To be sure, babies are nice to have but there is no scriptural basis for promoting large families or opposing contraception.
 I rather suspect that Christian fundamentalists allow their obsession with “family” and their dislike of “greenery” to colour their judgement.

 Your comment raises some valid questions as well as perpetuating some misconceptions.
-Perhaps I will should respond with a new post as there is quite a lot of ground to cover.
+Perhaps I should respond with a new post as there is quite a lot of ground to cover.
 However, I will respond to your statement, “…there is no scriptural basis for promoting large families.”

 Try Genesis 1:28 and Genesis 9:1.